 Stephen Wroe, from the University of New England, Armidale, NSW, Australia, said: "We would argue that this is a very significant step forward.
 It shows that the Kebara 2 hyoid doesn't just look like those of modern humans — it was used in a very similar way."
 He told BBC News that it not only changed our understanding of Neanderthals, but also of ourselves.
 "Many would argue that our capacity for speech and language is among the most fundamental of characteristics that make us human.
 If Neanderthals also had language then they were truly human, too."

 While they could speak like us, they didn't necessarily sound like us.
-Their build likely gave them a higher-pitched and quite a loud voice.
-In this video, vocal experts explain how their large chests and posture likely made Neanderthals sound:
+Their build likely gave them a higher-pitched and quite loud voice.
+In this video, voice experts explain how their large chests and posture likely made Neanderthals sound.

 10. Neanderthals faded amid climate change and 'species drift.'